vanus-labs/docs/content/vanus-connect/connector-guides/sink/discord/setup.md

 ## Prerequisites

-Before forwarding events to Slack, you must have:
+Before forwarding events to Discord, you must have:

 - A Discord Account
 - A [Vanus Cloud account](https://cloud.vanus.ai)